clivekahn/librealsense/doc/installation.md

       a.
 Navigate to the scripts folder: `cd ./scripts/`<br />
       b.
 Run the following script to patch the uvc module: `./patch-arch.sh`<br />

-4. Check installation by examining the latest entries in the kernel log: `sudo dmesg | tail -n 50`<br />
+4. Check the installation by examining the latest entries in the kernel log: `sudo dmesg | tail -n 50`<br />
 The log should indicate that a new *uvcvideo* driver has been registered.
 If any errors are noticed, first attempt the patching   process again.
 If patching is not successful on the second attempt file an issue (and make sure to copy the specific error in *dmesg*).

 ## Troubleshooting Installation and Patch-related Issues